 - Supervise your pets.
 There are many commercial sprays and home-spun deterrents (like placing double-sided tape on planters) designed to keep pets away from plants, but the best prevention is supervision.
 Puppies in particular need lots of watching.
 Besides being incredibly curious, they are also teething, which makes them more likely to search for a plant to chew.
 Of course, supervision is not always possible, but knowing where your pet is at is often the best way to know where it shouldn’t be.

 - As a last resort, grow cat grass.
 A pot of cat grass might be all that’s needed to keep your favourite feline away from your houseplants.
 It is available at most garden centres and pet stores, and it is easy to grow.
 All you need is seed, a shallow container and a sunny window.
 Your cat will take care of keeping it trimmed.
-While it doesn’t discourage your plant from eating indoor plants, cat grass does focus your pet’s attention on a single plant.
+While it doesn’t discourage your cat from eating indoor plants, cat grass does focus your pet’s attention on a single plant.

 Safety is always an issue when it comes to houseplants.
 Whenever people ask me about toxic plants, I always end up saying, “It’s the dose that makes the poison.”
 What this means is anything taken in sufficient quantity will eventually poison you.
 Even the consumption of too much pure water (a condition known as hyponatremia) has resulted in deaths.
 That said, I would by no means suggest that we shouldn’t be concerned about accidental poisoning.
 In fact, I think it’s everyone’s responsibility to know what kind of plants he or she has and whether or not those plants are toxic.
 After all, we wouldn’t let our families and pets venture about in an unsafe outdoor environment, so why wouldn’t we make them as safe as possible in their own homes?